tjfarrar/skedastic/cran-comments.md

 ## First submission

-This is the first time the package is submitted to CRAN (second attempt).
+This is the first time the package is submitted to CRAN (third attempt).

+## Revisions after previous submission
+* The copyright holder was added to the `Authors@R` field in DESCRIPTION
+* References (with DOI or ISBN) were added to DESCRIPTION
+* A data file `dpeakdat.Rda` was updated to a list of 500 objects instead of 300, as a slow computation of 200 more objects had completed in the meantime.

 ## Test environments
 * ubuntu xenial 16.04 (on travis-ci), r-release (3.6.1) and r-devel (4.0.0)